-“31°C but feels like 37°C” – this is today’s weather forecast and it’s not even the hottest day we’ve experienced in Singapore.
-Temperatures are soaring and heatwaves are happening in our city and around the world.
+“32°C but feels like 37°C” – the hot weather in Singapore is sending us indoors and this isn’t even the hottest day that’s coming our way.
+Temperatures are soaring – they might just go up to 35°C soon – and heat waves are happening in our city and around the world.
 Yup, climate change is real, people!
 To avoid a potential heatstroke or sweaty mess, we’ve put together a handy list of ways to keep it cool in Singapore’s hot weather and perennial summer.

 How to stay cool in Singapore’s hot weather